felipebita/ml_fraud_detection/FILES.md

 ## `README.md`

-*   **Purpose**: This file provides a high-level overview of the project.
+*   **Purpose**: This file provides a high-level overview of the project, including the business context, project goals, and scope of analysis.
-*   **Usage**: It is the first file that users see when they visit the project's repository, so it should contain essential information about the project, such as its purpose, how to install it, and how to use it.
+*   **Usage**: It is the first file that users see when they visit the project's repository, so it should contain essential information about the project.
 *   **Key Information**:
-    *   The current `README.md` is a placeholder and needs to be updated with more information.
+    *   **Executive Summary**: Provides a brief overview of the project.
+    *   **Business Context**: Describes the business problem and the monetization model.
+    *   **Project Goals**: Outlines the objectives of the project.
+    *   **Scope of Analysis**: Details the framework for evaluating the model's success.

 ## `uv.lock`